 Another thing to check out is programs that allow people to buy homes a little bit easier.

-Now a lot of these are geared towards first-time home buyers.
+Now a lot of these are geared toward first-time home buyers.

-But some of them are geared to anybody that’s buying a home.
+But some of them are geared toward anybody that’s buying a home.

 And around the country, there are about 2300 different programs.